 State of Renewable Energy in Europe, 2008 Edition

-In 2008, the EU confirmed its commitment to reduce greenhouse gas emissions by at least 20% by 2020, to limit energy consumption by 20% through improved energy efficiency, and to increase the share of renewable energy sources in EU final energy consumption to 20%.
+In 2008, the EU confirmed its commitment to reduce greenhouse gas emissions by at least 20% by 2020, to limit energy consumption by 20% through improved energy efficiency, and to increase the share of renewable energy sources in the EU's final energy consumption to 20%.

-The IEE program supports actions across the Union to remove barriers that inhibit the growth of renewable energy markets.
+The IEE program supports actions across the Union aimed at removing barriers that inhibit the growth of renewable energy markets.

-It has a key role in supporting the multinational teams of market players (experts, NGOs, public administrations, investors, industries and companies), to achieve the 2020 objectives so that they can materialize on the ground.
+It has a key role through its support to multinational teams of market players (experts, NGOs, public administrations, investors, industries and companies), to achieve the 2020 objectives so that they materialize on the ground.

 Read more and debate: RE in Europe in 2008